MilesCranmer/dockers/README.rst

 I'm also
 keeping some dockerfiles for notoriously difficult to built astronomy software packages.
+All of these things are listed below.

 Other scripts
 -------------